hbashir94/weather-app/README.md

 * Make sure to disable it after use, as other websites DON'T work while it's switched on.

+* The app gathers the users location automatically based on latitude and longitude.

+* information shown is based on the users current location.

+* ...

 // researched multiple videos:
 * https://www.youtube.com/watch?v=4UoUqnjUC2c
 * https://youtu.be/XZXg_fuyYnI?list=PL38SxEh3TouC27B5yC7u8Ytyc3N5LacOu